Business - Trades

 Overview

-This fully online Ontario College Diploma completion program is an innovative and provincially-collaborative initiative providing tradespersons who possess their Certificate of Qualification within their trade with the opportunity to develop business-related skills necessary to plan and manage a business.
-Small businesses continue to show growth in today`s economy providing tradespeople possessing a combination of trade and business knowledge opportunities in this expanding area.
+This fully online Ontario College Diploma completion program is an innovative initiative providing tradespersons who possess their Certificate of Qualification within their trade with the opportunity to develop business-related skills necessary to plan and manage a business.
+Small businesses continue to show growth in today's economy providing tradespeople possessing a combination of trade and business knowledge opportunities in this expanding area.
 The personal development in these areas is achieved through the cultivation of business competencies in preparation for roles in the areas of leadership, entrepreneurship and management.
 This innovative program recognizes the prior learning and practical experience of qualified tradespersons and reflects core business curriculum informing trades business management including the basics of finance, marketing, operations and human resources as well as legal, ethical and planning considerations.
 Laddering opportunities exist for those possessing College Certificates in Trades Management, Trades Leadership or Trades Entrepreneurship.
-This is a Provincial collaboration between Ontario Community Colleges.

 To qualify for this certificate, you must complete the program within six years.